Chapter 15.16

 15.16.170 Clearing and grading inspection.

 B. Grading Designation.
 All grading in excess of five thousand cubic yards shall be performed in accordance with the approved grading plan prepared by the civil engineer, and shall be designated as “engineered grading.”
-Grading involving less than five thousand cubic yards shall be designated “regular grading” unless the permittee, with the approval of the permit authority, chooses to have the grading performed as “engineered grading.”
+Grading involving less than or equal to five thousand cubic yards shall be designated “regular grading” unless the permittee, with the approval of the permit authority, chooses to have the grading performed as “engineered grading.”

 C. Engineered Grading Requirements.